ilyacarey/nuclei/README.md

 (c) analysing a batch of images and counting the number of nuclei as well as size.
 Can be used to measure e.g. cell proliferation after DAPI staining cells.

 Requirements and assumptions are in comments at top of scripts.

+Additionally:
+(d) R script for analysis of results from script (b).
+Note that sample data is available here (5 july asyn brdu inhibitors data.xlsx).

 Script (b) based on https://www.unige.ch/medecine/bioimaging/files/3714/1208/5964/CellCounting.pdf